 - Fake listings: Scammers create fake listings on Airbnb to trick guests into booking and paying for a property that doesn't actually exist.
 They may use photos and descriptions from real listings to make the fake listings look more legitimate.

 - Phishing scams: Scammers send emails or messages that appear to be from Airbnb, asking for personal or financial information.
 These messages often contain links to fake websites that mimic the Airbnb website.
+Although they often fall into spam traps it's still important to be aware of these phishing attempts and avoid clicking on any suspicious links or attachments.

 - Overpayment scams: Scammers pay for a booking with a fraudulent credit card and then ask the host to refund them the difference via a wire transfer or other untraceable method.
 The host later finds out that the original payment was fraudulent, and they are left responsible for the overpaid amount.